tomjoht/tomjoht.github.io/_restapicourse/docapis_course_overview.md

 ## Documenting REST APIs course

 Rather than present abstract concepts, this course contextualizes REST APIs with a more direct, hands-on approach.
-You learn about API documentation in the context of using a simple weather API to put a weather forecast on your site.
+You learn about API documentation in the context of using some simple weather APIs to put a weather forecast on your site.

-As you use the API, you learn about cURL, JSON, endpoints, parameters, data types, authentication, command line, developer console, and other details associated with REST APIs.
-The point is that, rather than learning about these concepts independent of any context, you learn them by immersing yourself in a semi-real scenario.
+As you use the API, you learn about endpoints, parameters, data types, authentication, cURL, JSON, the command line, the developer console, JavaScript, and other details associated with REST APIs.
+The point is that, rather than learning about these concepts independent of any context, you learn them by immersing yourself in a somewhat real scenario.

 After you use the API as a developer might, you then shift perspectives and become a technical writer tasked with documenting a new endpoint that has been added to the API.